🎯 Why Tuners Are the First Upgrade That Matters

 Once the guitar tunes smoothly and holds pitch, every other adjustment becomes easier and more meaningful.

-That’s why, if you’re only upgrading one thing on a budget kit, this is where you start.
+If you’re only upgrading one thing on a budget guitar kit, this is where you should start.

 They technically turn.